Saturday, November 23, 2013

 Pope Francis: The New World Pontiff

-It was just a few days ago when the conclave started to elect a new pontiff to lead the Catholic Church.
-There were 115 Cardinals from around the world gathered in the Sistine chapel to vote whom they think is capable of guiding and leading a billion followers.
-After several attempts for the voting, finally, a new Pope was declared.
+A few days ago, the conclave started electing a new pontiff to lead the Catholic Church.
+115 Cardinals from around the world gathered in the Sistine Chapel to vote for whom they think can guide and lead a billion followers.
+After several voting attempts, a new Pope was finally declared.

-A humble man from Argentina, Jorge Mario Bergoglio was chosen by his fellow Cardinals to be the successor of Pope Benedict XVI who declared his resignation last month.
-At the age of 76, he will be the guiding light of the faithful towards their spiritual path.
+A humble man from Argentina, Jorge Mario Bergoglio was chosen by his fellow Cardinals to be the successor of Pope Benedict XVI, who declared his resignation last month.
+At the age of 76, he will be the guiding light of the faithful toward their spiritual path.

 His Holiness will be officially addressed as Pope Francis after he has chosen the papal name as his title.
-I must believe he was inspired by St. Francis of Assisi and decided to adopt as his designation.
-I hope that His Holiness will be able to uphold the reputation of St. Francis as an icon of humility and peace.
+He was inspired by St. Francis of Assisi and decided to adopt it as his designation.
+I hope His Holiness will uphold the reputation of St. Francis as an icon of humility and peace.

-As a Christian, I adore St. Francis for his life stories and holiness and I love to sing the prayer that was made in his name; The Prayer of St. Francis of Assisi.
-Pope Francis could be like him and start the great transformation in the Catholic church.
+As a Christian, I adore St. Francis for his life stories and holiness, and I love to sing the prayer made in his name; The Prayer of St. Francis of Assisi.
+Pope Francis could be like him and radically transform the Catholic church.

 It would take willpower and great love for the Pope to reform the church against controversies that are left unresolved.
-However, like the late Pope John Paul II; I believe that Pope Francis has the charisma and heart for the reformation of Christian values and will be able to influence people regardless of faith and religious beliefs.
+However, like the late Pope John Paul II, Pope Francis has the charisma and heart for improving Christian values and will be able to influence people regardless of faith and religious beliefs.

-The world is becoming more materialistic as we reach the modern age, but we have to strengthen our spirituality and faith in our Divine as the ultimate source of life.
-We have a lot to improve and there are 'Nature and Sources of Power' in the fulfillment of our Divine self ministry.
+The world is becoming more materialistic as we reach the modern age, but we must strengthen our spirituality and faith in our Divine as the ultimate source of life.
+We have a lot to improve, and there are 'Nature and Sources of Power' in the fulfillment of our Divine self-ministry.

 I am grateful that now we have a new Pope that will lead us to Christ.
-He is our spiritual Father living on earth that was chosen by his people.
-He will guide us and he needs our support and prayers for spiritual devotion and evangelization.
+He is our spiritual Father living on earth, chosen by his people.
+He will guide us and needs our support and prayers for spiritual devotion and evangelization.

 © 2013 Del Cusay